freebsd/freebsd-quarterly/2020q4/FreeBSD-Foundation.md

 Some of the purchases we made for the Project last quarter to support infrastructure includes:

-- 5 application servers to run tasks like bugzilla, wiki, website, cgi, phabricator, host git, etc.
+  * 5 application servers to run tasks like bugzilla, wiki, website, cgi, Phabricator, host git, etc.
-- 1 server to replace the old pkg server and will provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks just cannot keep up with the request volume.
+  * 1 server to replace the old pkg server, which will provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks simply cannot keep up with the request volume.
-- 1 server for exp-runs and make them faster.
+  * 1 server for exp-runs and make them faster.
-- 1 server to build packages more frequently
+  * 1 server to build packages more frequently

 ### FreeBSD Advocacy and Education